closuretxt/recast-post-processing/README.md

 - They don't use your main prompt.
 - They don't share context.
 - They don't know about each other.
-- They can work even without reasoning, making use entirely different models and connection profiles.
+- They work even with reasoning or not and making use of entirely different models and connection profiles.

 Essentially, this picks up a response, processes it through each pass in your pipeline, and overwrites it with the final result.
 With a solid setup, models also start to automatically pickup high-quality prose from previous responses.